Jebble/Gravity-Forms-Uploads-as-Attachments/gforms-uploads-as-attachments/readme.txt

 - From the dashboard of your site, navigate to Plugins --> Add New.
 - Select the Upload option and hit "Choose File."
-- Navigate to and select the .zip file you can downlaod from this page.
+- Navigate to and select the .zip file you can download from this page.
 - Follow the instructions and wait till it's finished.
 - When it's finished, activate the plugin via the prompt.
 A message will show confirming activation was successful.